Charlotte-Urbanist-Social-Club/bylaws/Z - Legal Requirements.md

 * Club facilities shall primarily be for use by Members.

-* The primary source of funds shall be Membership fees, dues, and assessments.
+* The at least 65% of income shall be Membership fees, dues, and assessments.

 ## NC Statutes